 BERLIN HAT DEN JAZZ

 In 1925 the singer and dancer Josephine Baker moved from New York to Paris.
 She fled from racism in America.
 Rudolf Nelson lured her to Berlin for the first time in 1926.
 She danced charleston solo in the Nelson Theater.
 With the “Revue Negre” Max Reinhardt and Eric Charell wished her to sing and dance at the Große Schauspielhaus, in vain.
 That revue-show was accompanied by the New York pianist Claude Hopkins and his quintet with Sidney Bechet among others.
-In 1928 then she did take part in the Nelson-Revue “Bitte einsteigen”.
-The Weintraups Syncopators accompanied her.
+In 1928 then she would have taken part in the Nelson-Revue “Bitte einsteigen”.
+The Weintraups Syncopators were meant to accompany her.
 The music had been written by Friedrich Hollaender.
+Due to constant disturbances of the show by SA members in the audience, the premiere had to be cancelled and the play removed from the schedule.

 Josephine Baker and her career